 How long must we occupy the home before we can apply for a HECM reverse mortgage?

 There is no minimum time required.
-If you occupy the home as your primary residence, you are eligible.
+You are eligible if you occupy the home as your primary residence.

 Q.